Sponsored by Tourism Oita

-These 20 meter high waterfalls are nicknamed the Oriental Niagara due to their resemblance to the iconic horseshoe shape of Niagara Falls.
+These 20-meter-high waterfalls are nicknamed the Oriental Niagara due to their resemblance to the iconic horseshoe shape of Niagara Falls.
 They are believed to have been originally formed by a massive lava flow from an eruption on Mt.
 Aso over 90,000 years ago.
 The hardened volcanic rock gradually broke apart and created the cliffs that the Ogata River flows down from to form these falls.

 The relatively small size of these falls also makes it very easy to see all of its great vantage points by foot.
 I could walk to Harajiri Falls in only a few minutes.
-At the top of the falls you can see a large stone torii gate at the point where the Ogata River plunges into the basin below.
-I would certainly recommend stopping on the top of the bridge to see how this large river suddenly disappears into the basin below.
+At the top of the falls, you can see a large stone torii gate at the point where the Ogata River plunges into the basin below.
+I would certainly recommend stopping at the top of the bridge to see how this large river suddenly disappears into the basin below.

 The Ninomiya Hachiman Shrine

-After visiting the waterfall, I took a short 300 meter walk into the hills where the Ninomiya Hachiman Shrine rests up against the forested hillside.
+After visiting the waterfall, I took a short 300-meter walk into the hills where the Ninomiya Hachiman Shrine rests up against the forested hillside.
 This shrine dates back over 800 years to the end of the Heian Period and was established by Koreyoshi Ogata, a famous samurai of this region.

 It is said that Ogata shot three arrows into the air and established three shrines where they landed.
-Ninomiya Hachiman is one of these shrines and you can also visit Ichinomiya Hachiman Shrine and Sannomiya Hachiman Shrine nearby.
+Ninomiya Hachiman is one of these shrines, and you can also visit Ichinomiya Hachiman Shrine and Sannomiya Hachiman Shrine nearby.

 The forest and shrine here are covered in green moss that looks beautiful on its stone torii gate and stone steps leading up to the shrine.
 While walking up the stone steps be sure to turn around and admire the Ogata Plains with the cedar forest and stone torii gates in the foreground.